AI as Ego-less Intelligence (ela)

 Improved evaluation is critical.
 OpenAI’s postmortem revealed that their offline evaluations didn’t catch sycophancy, and short-term user feedback actively encouraged it.
 Developing better metrics for long-term helpfulness versus immediate satisfaction remains a key challenge.

 Leading AI companies are actively researching these problems.
-In summer 2025, Anthropic and OpenAI conducted joint evaluations of each other’s models on alignment-related properties, including sycophancy.
+In mid-2025, Anthropic and OpenAI conducted joint evaluations of each other’s models on alignment-related properties, including sycophancy.
 Both organizations acknowledged that all models struggled with sycophancy to varying degrees—suggesting this is an industry-wide challenge, not one company’s failure.

 Systemic Changes